ItsToxicGG/PMMP-LEARNING/README.md

-# BossBars
+# InvMenu
-- Learn how to create a bossbar with a virion
+- Learn how to create a custom chest with a virion (like when you on bedwars you click on the villager it takes you to a chest)